-- Determination of additional categories of Important Questions may be made by a simple majority vote of the members present and voting, before a vote is taken on any part of a proposal dealing with the subject. - If Important Question status is moved, there shall be two speakers in favor and two opposed, followed by an immediate vote on the change of status, and - This motion is in order only in the Concurrent and Combined General Assembly Plenary sessions. - 8.7 SECURITY COUNCIL PRIORITY RELATING TO ISSUES CONCERNING THE MAINTENANCE OF INTERNATIONAL PEACE AND SECURITY.
+- Determination of additional categories of Important Questions may be made by a simple majority vote of the Members present and voting, before a vote is taken on any part of a proposal dealing with the subject. - If Important Question status is moved, there shall be two speakers in favor and two opposed, followed by an immediate vote on the change of status, and - This motion is in order only in the Concurrent and Combined General Assembly Plenary sessions. - 8.7 SECURITY COUNCIL PRIORITY RELATING TO ISSUES CONCERNING THE MAINTENANCE OF INTERNATIONAL PEACE AND SECURITY.
 The Security Council, as established in the United Nations Charter, shall have priority over the General Assembly on issues that pertain to the maintenance of international peace and security.
 Issues of this type, while under discussion in the Security Council, shall be seized from General Assembly action.
-Any General Assembly draft resolution pertaining to a seized issue cannot be put to a final vote until the Security Council has completed its deliberations on the subject, - General Assembly draft resolutions that deal with a seized issue may be discussed and amended, but no final vote on the draft resolution may be taken, - If no resolution has been adopted, the Security Council will be considered to have completed its deliberations on a seized issue once that agenda topic is no longer under discussion, - The Council may declare itself actively seized on a topic by stating this in a resolution; this seizure will prevent the General Assembly from taking action until a two-hour time period has elapsed, - General Assembly Representatives will be kept informed by the Secretary-General of any seized issues, and - Note that this rule applies to only the Concurrent and Combined General Assembly Plenary sessions. - 8.8 APPLICATIONS FOR ADMISSION OF NEW MEMBER STATES.
-Any State which desires to become a member shall submit an application to the Secretary-General.
-Applications shall contain a declaration, made in a formal instrument, that the State in question accepts the obligations contained in the United Nation Charter, - The Secretary-General shall inform the Security Council and the General Assembly of any applications.
+Any General Assembly draft resolution pertaining to a seized issue cannot be put to a final vote until the Security Council has completed its deliberations on the subject, - General Assembly draft resolutions that deal with a seized issue may be discussed and amended, but no final vote on the draft resolution may be taken, - If no resolution has been adopted, the Security Council will be considered to have completed its deliberations on a seized issue once that agenda topic is no longer under discussion, - The Council may declare itself actively seized on a topic by stating this in a resolution; this seizure will prevent the General Assembly from taking action until a two-hour time period has elapsed, - General Assembly representatives will be kept informed by the Secretary-General of any seized issues, and

-- 8.9 Consideration of Applications and Decisions Thereon.
-If the Security Council recommends the application of a State for membership, the General Assembly shall consider whether the applicant is a peace-loving State and is able and willing to carry out the obligations contained in the United Nation Charter, - Any draft resolution on admission is automatically an Important Question, - If the Security Council does not recommend the applicant State for membership, or if it postpones consideration of the application, the General Assembly may, after full consideration of the special report of the Security Council, send the application back to the Council, together with a full record of the discussion of the General Assembly, for further consideration and recommendation, and - Note that this motion is in order only in the Concurrent and Combined General Assembly Plenary sessions.

-8.10 Notification of the Decision and Effective Date of Membership.

-The Secretary-General shall inform the applicant State of the decision of the General Assembly.
-If the application is approved, membership shall become effective on the date on which the General Assembly takes its decision on the application.

-9.0 RULES RELATING TO THE ECONOMIC AND SOCIAL COUNCIL, ITS SUBSIDIARY BODIES AND SPECIAL COMMITTEES
+- Note that this rule applies to only the Concurrent and Combined General Assembly Plenary sessions. - 8.8 APPLICATIONS FOR ADMISSION OF NEW MEMBER STATES.
+Any State which desires to become a member shall submit an application to the Secretary-General prior to the start of the Conference and at a date communicated by the AMUN Secretariat.
+Applications shall contain a declaration, made in a formal instrument, that the State in question accepts the obligations contained in the United Nation Charter, - The Secretary-General shall inform the Security Council and the General Assembly of any applications. - 8.9 Consideration of Applications and Decisions Thereon.
+If the Security Council recommends the application of a State for membership, the General Assembly may consider whether the applicant is a peace-loving State and is able and willing to carry out the obligations contained in the United Nation Charter, - Any draft resolution on admission is automatically an Important Question, - If the Security Council does not recommend the applicant State for membership, or if it postpones consideration of the application, the General Assembly may, after full consideration of the special report of the Security Council, send the application back to the Council, together with a full record of the discussion of the General Assembly, for further consideration and recommendation, and - Note that this motion is in order only in the Concurrent and Combined General Assembly Plenary sessions. - 8.10 NOTIFICATION OF THE DECISION AND EFFECTIVE DATE OF MEMBERSHIP.The Secretary-General shall inform the applicant State of the decision of the General Assembly.
+If the application is approved, membership shall become effective on the date on which the General Assembly takes its decision on the application. - 9.0 RULES RELATING TO THE ECONOMIC AND SOCIAL COUNCIL, ITS SUBSIDIARY BODIES AND SPECIAL COMMITTEES